Fanar-Sadiq: A Multi-Agent Architecture for Grounded Islamic QA: Introduction

-Islamic QA systems should \textit{(i)}~ground responses in canonical sources, \textit{(ii)}~provide transparent citations, and \textit{(iii)}~properly handle domain-specific reasoning tasks that exceed the reliability of free-form generation.
-RAG combines parametric generation with non-parametric retrieval to ground responses in external documents~\citep{lewis2020rag}; dense retrievers such as DPR~\citep{karpukhin2020dpr} and generative readers such as Fusion-in-Decoder (FiD)~\citep{izacard2021fid} (as well as retrieval-in-the-loop models such as RETRO~\citep{borgeaud2022retro} and Atlas \citep{izacard2023atlas}) show retrieval can improve factual QA and knowledge updating.
-Nevertheless, a fixed retrieve-then-generate pipeline is often not a good match for real-world Islamic queries; some are best satisfied by \emph{exact lookup}, e.g., ``What does verse 2:255 say?'', others require \emph{rule-constrained computation}, e.g., zakat, inheritance, and others require \emph{jurisprudential reasoning with evidence presentation}, e.g., fatwa-style questions with stated assumptions, conditions, and madhhab sensitivity.
+Islamic QA systems should \textit{(i)}~ground responses in canonical sources, \textit{(ii)}~provide transparent citations, and \textit{(iii)}~properly handle domain-specific reasoning tasks that exceed the reliability of free-form generation~\cite{Bhatia_2026}.
+RAG combines parametric generation with non-parametric retrieval to ground responses in external documents~\citep{bhatia2026ragagenticragfaithful,lewis2020rag}; dense retrievers such as DPR~\citep{karpukhin2020dpr} and generative readers such as Fusion-in-Decoder (FiD)~\citep{izacard2021fid} (as well as retrieval-in-the-loop models such as RETRO~\citep{borgeaud2022retro} and Atlas \citep{izacard2023atlas}) show retrieval can improve factual QA and knowledge updating.
+Nevertheless, a fixed \textit{retrieve-then-generate} pipeline is often not a good match for real-world Islamic queries; some are best satisfied by \emph{exact lookup}, e.g., ``What does verse 2:255 say?'', others require \emph{rule-constrained computation}, e.g., zakat, inheritance, and others require \emph{jurisprudential reasoning with evidence presentation}, e.g., fatwa-style questions with stated assumptions, conditions, and madhhab sensitivity.
 Thus, treating heterogeneous intents uniformly can degrade correctness and user experience.
 Tool-using approaches suggest a path beyond rigid pipelines.
-ReAct~\citep{yao2023react} interleaves reasoning with actions for iterative retrieval/verification, while Toolformer~\citep{schick2023toolformer} shows models can learn when to call tools, e.g., calculators, motivating an \textit{architecture} that \emph{selects among multiple execution modes} based on query intent rather than forcing every question through the same pipeline.
+ReAct~\citep{yao2023react} interleaves reasoning with actions for iterative retrieval, while Toolformer~\citep{schick2023toolformer} shows that models can learn when to call tools e.g., calculators.
+These approaches motivate an architecture that selects execution modes based on query intent.